Hardekk/Everwild/README.md

 <p align="center"><img src="images/about.png" alt="About"></p>

 Everwild keeps Minecraft looking like Minecraft, with a medieval touch.
-Stone looks weathered, wood looks worked by hand, and every village feels a little more lived in — without ever losing the vanilla spirit.
+Stone looks weathered, wood looks worked by hand, and every village feels a little more lived in, without ever losing the vanilla spirit.

 <p align="center"><img src="images/features.png" alt="Features"></p>